 – development of one-pagers or similar to aid summary revision for each long chapter

-– on-screen coaching for a specific topic such as Marketing Mix, Boston Square, Productivity.
+– on-screen coaching for a specific syllabus topic such as Marketing Mix, Boston Square, Productivity.

 – practice at case studies and homework including focus upon what examiners specifically want